 SCAG has incorporated many assumptions made by each County Transportation Commission in developing the estimates, and utilized several sources to provide a basis for the revenue including documents provided by Transit agencies, historical revenue data collected and reported by local and state agencies, growth forecasts and adopted publications from the California Transportation Commission.
-For STIP funding projections, please refer to the 2020 STIP Fund Estimate.
+For STIP funding projections, please refer to the 2022 STIP Fund Estimate which will be available in the summer of 2021.
 A \$0 listed in the tables below does not mean that the county is accepting or expecting zero funding for that funding category, but rather is only an estimate based on program balances, adopted programs and information provided by the counties.
 SCAG's estimates do not include locally bonded funds.
 Each county must include all bonding funds in their financial plan documentation.